openpolitics/manifesto/manifesto/energy.md

 We will aim to decarbonise the electricity supply by 2030, through a combination of renewable generation and new nuclear power (including alternative nuclear generation methods such as Thorium power).
 Fossil fuel plants will be allowed to operate only if capturing 100% of their carbon emissions using CCS technology.

+## Resilience and Self-Sufficiency

+We will ensure that energy is generated within the UK or, failing that, purchasing additional supplies from within the EU.
+All non-EU supplies of energy will be minimised and eventually stopped in order to protect UK from foreign coercion, or from incentivising an expeditionary foreign policy.

 ## Green Power for the Public Sector